 • If you are following a low FODMAP diet, it is recommended to monitor your individual tolerance to cabbage and to consult with a healthcare professional or registered dietitian for personalized advice.

-See also How long to cook pork roast in dutch oven
+See also How to cook lacinato kale

 In conclusion, cooked cabbage is generally considered to be low in FODMAPs and is often included in low FODMAP diets.
 However, individual tolerance can vary, and it is important to listen to your body and adjust your diet accordingly.